IrregularPorygon/Rainmeter-Program-Switches/README.md

 First, download a zip of the repository, and extract it into your Rainmeter directory, for example: C:\Users\<User Name>\Documents\Rainmeter

+(You can extract it anywhere you want, if you would rather put it in another directory.
+The only caveat is that you'll have to manually copy the skins folder once the build is complete)

 Next, open up info.json.
 It should look something like this:

 ```